Doc. Number | Article Title | Effective Date | Version |

 2. Use the keyboard shortcut: Windows + Shift + S (Windows 10 only)

 If you use Windows 10, press Windows + Shift + S to capture a region of your screen and copy it to your clipboard.
-After you press Windows + Shift + S, the screen is dimmed, and a cursor is shown, that you can use to draw on the screen the region that you want to capture in a screenshot.
+After you press Windows + Shift + S, the screen is dimmed, and a cursor is shown, which you can use to draw the region that you want to capture in a screenshot.
 Draw the area that you want to capture and release the mouse cursor.
 The screenshot is saved to the clipboard.
-Open Paint or any other photo editing app and paste the screenshot so that you can edit it and save it.
+Open Paint or any other photo editing app and paste the screenshot to edit and save it.

 3. Use the Snipping Tool

 The Snipping Tool is a great desktop app for taking screenshots.
-It can create all kinds of screenshots, and you can also use it to do some light editing.
+It can create all kinds of screenshots, as well as some light editing.
 Search for the words “snipping tool” in the Start Menu search box (if you use Windows 10) or on the Start screen (if you use Windows 8.1) and click or tap on the appropriate search result.

 Capturing a Video

-You'll find many video capture software programs available online, but we recommend using Screencastify.
-It is a google Chrome extension available for free on the Chrome Web Store.
+You'll find many video capture software programs available online, but we recommend Screencastify.
+It is a free Google Chrome extension available on the Chrome Web Store.

 Get Screencastify